About the State Register of Heritage Places

 Entry in the State Register means that any changes or works proposed for the place need to be referred, usually by the responsible local government, to the Heritage Council for advice.

 This does not mean a place cannot be adapted or changed to meet contemporary needs.
 The Heritage Council and the Department encourage sensitive development and new compatible uses of heritage places because this is the best way of assuring their future.
-For more about developing heritage places, visit the Developing and maintaining heritage place page.
+For more about developing heritage places, visit the How to develop and maintain heritage places page.

 The Heritage Council reviews all nominations to determine if a full assessment should be carried out.
 This is based on whether it is likely that place will meet the threshold for entry in the State Register.
 Not all places nominated to the State Register are fully assessed or become registered.

 The Heritage Council and the Department of Planning, Lands and Heritage work together with the nominator and owner of a place throughout the assessment and registration process.
 There is also time for interested parties to provide their comment on the assessment and any proposed registration.
-The Heritage Council publishes several notifications as the process takes place, which will be published on the Statutory orders, notices and public consultations page.
+The Heritage Council publishes several notifications as the process takes place, which will be published on the Heritage legislation, policies and guidelines page.

 The cultural heritage significance of a place to Western Australia is assessed by considering various values.
 Each place is unique and has its own combination of values, which together show its cultural heritage significance.
 The Heritage Council publishes a notice when it recommends the Minister for Heritage enter a place in the Register, and once a place has been registered.
-These are published on the Statutory orders, notices and public consultations page.
+These are published on the Heritage legislation, policies and guidelines page.

 Changes may be required due to errors in the original register entry, changes in the area covered by the registration or changes in heritage significance (for example complete loss of heritage fabric due to a natural disaster).
-To request an amendment to a register entry, contact the Heritage Assessment and Registration branch at the Department of Planning, Lands and Heritage.
+To request an amendment to a register entry, contact the Historic Heritage Conservation team at the Department of Planning, Lands and Heritage.
 Our staff will explain the required processes and can provide further information, including the application forms.